joejenett/iwebthings/_posts/2024-04-01-notes-from-the-hub-04-01-24.md

 Of course, that all means little unless the site is somewhat free of bad links (which, to me, would include links to sites with annoying ‘features’ or a significant amount of commercial content).

-While perfection is impossible when it comes to managing bad links, I can safely say the archives are at least 98% free of bad links.
-The reality is that 1 to 1.5% of its current links may go bad over the next 30 days (an intelligent guess based on my records).
+Perfection is impossible when it comes to managing links.
+I can safely say the archives are at least 98% free of bad links.
+The reality is that 1-1.5% of its current links may go bad over the next 30 days (an intelligent guess based on my records).

 Fortunately, I love doing what I do and if any of it is useful or enjoyable to you (even if in a small way), I’m happy and feel I’ve met my mission.